-Below I've created a look book of some of my favourite gentlemens wedding bands, Maybe it will get the creative juices flowing for what could be done with yours.
+Below I’ve created a look book of some of my favourite gentlemen’s wedding bands.
+Maybe it will inspire you for what you could do to yours.

-1) A classic look, with a hammered effect running around the outside of the band.
-This just adds a little interest and breaks up the light giving a really lovely effect.
-We can do all manor of Hammered effects depending in on what you have in mind.
-These can also be coupled with different finishes and even mixed metal bands.
-To come up with a wedding band, which is truly unique.
+1) A classic look with a hammered effect running around the outside of the band.
+This just adds a little interest and breaks up the light giving a lovely effect.
+We can do different hammered effects depending on what you have in mind, coupled with different finishes and even mixed metal bands to create a wedding band that is truly unique.

-Below we used yellow and white gold, high polishing the white gold and matt brushing the yellow gold to accentuate the different colours.
+2) A great choice to customise your wedding band is to use two contrasting coloured metals.
+This can also help to tie your wedding ring into your Fiancée’s.
+Below we used yellow and white gold – high polishing the white gold and matt brushing the yellow gold to accentuate the different colours.
 We also used small grooves between the metal to make the white gold stand out even more.

-4) Sandblasting can be applied to any metal and even used in areas of the ring design.
-Here we have paired sandblasted the main body of the ring with fluid edges which were high polished help emphasise the contrast in the ring.
+4) Sandblasting can be applied to any metal and even used in areas of the a design.
+Here we’ve sandblasted the main body of the ring and paired it with fluid edges that were high polished help emphasise the contrast in the ring.

-5) Fluting the edges can really help give a little extra detail to the very edge of the design.
-This can be done using a single, double or even flue.
+5) Fluting the edges gives a little extra detail to the very edge of the design.
+This can be done using a single or double flue.
 Or go the whole hog and ridge the whole outside surface.

-On My wife's ring we put a sapphire on the inside of her wedding band but this is a subtle way of adding a little bling.
-If you wanted to echo your wife's ring on the inside of your wedding band this could be a great way to do this.
+On my wife’s ring we put a sapphire on the inside of her wedding band as her ‘something blue’.
+If you wanted to echo something from your wife’s ring on the inside of your wedding band this would be a lovely addition too.

 I hope these ideas help with designing your perfect gents wedding ring.
 If you have an idea but are not sure it’ll work, please get in touch, we’d be happy to advise you on it.